Owl-Listener/mood-protocol/README.md

 | `SKILL.md` | "Here's how to do things" (procedural) |
 | `mood.md` | "Here's what it should feel like" (perceptual) |

-Together, they give an agent both craft knowledge and aesthetic direction — the full picture of what a designer brings to a project.
+Together, they give an agent both craft knowledge and aesthetic direction.

 ## Quick start (no setup required)